-We thank PETROBRAS, ANP and IAG-USP (Institute of Astronomy, Geophysics and Atmospheric Sciences - University of São Paulo) for the use of the terrestrial data, the Italian Space Agency (ASI) for supporting the GOCE-Italy project, the Ministero dell'Istruzione, dell'Universita' e della Ricerca (MIUR) under project PRIN, 2008CR4455_003 for financial support, and ESA for granting of AO_GOCE_proposal_4323_Braitenberg, the University of Trieste and the University of São Paulo for supporting part of this research, as well, scholarships from CAPES and CNPq, in Brazil, for financial support.
+We thank PETROBRAS, ANP and IAG-USP for the use of the terrestrial data, the Italian Space Agency (ASI) for supporting the GOCE-Italy project, the Ministero dell'Istruzione, dell'Universita' e della Ricerca (MIUR) under project PRIN, 2008CR4455_003 for financial support, and ESA for granting of AO_GOCE_proposal_4323_Braitenberg and the University of Trieste for supporting part of this research.
 We acknowledge the use of EGM2008 (Pavlis et al., 2008) and GOCE (Pail et al., 2011) gravity models.